jayanthkrishna/CKA/Design and Install cluster/DesignAndInstall.md

-Through Leader elect process, one of the controller mamanger gains lock on the controller manager endpoint.
-SO that they dont run in parallel.
+Through Leader elect process, one of the controller manager gains lock on the controller manager endpoint.
+So that they dont run in parallel.

 ![](2023-05-26-16-32-34.png)